Azure/azure-rest-api-specs/documentation/onboard-dpg-in-sdkautomation/README.md

 Service Onboarding DPG with Swagger CI pipeline can help you get generated SDK and ApiView during the procedure of creating swagger PR.
 The benefits are following:
 1. API signature could be reviewed at the same time when we submit a Swagger PR.
 This could help to detect API issues at the early stage.
-2. Service team can change the swagger in the PR directly if Arch Board has some comments in reviewing ApiView because the swagger PR is not merged.
+2. It enable service teams to access their SDKs even before their Swagger PR is merged.

 This Document describes the process of how to onboard DPG with SDK automation pipeline. __This document is targeting for service team.__